Here are some of our latest mentions in the press

 Higher Education’s Fastest Growing Social Media Platform Taps Instructional Design Firm to Apply the Science of “Social Learning” on Campus

-iDesign recently partnered with Yellowdig, the fastest growing social media platform in education, to help faculty implement pedagogical approaches that apply Yellowdig’s social learning technology to engage students and foster deeper learning.
+iDesign has partnered with Yellowdig, the fastest growing social media platform in education, to help faculty implement pedagogical approaches that apply Yellowdig’s social learning technology to engage students and foster deeper learning.

 What Faculty Need to Know About Learner Experience Design